Why agile mobile content?

 Think about your app needs on a “platform” basis.
 For content deployment, is it really necessary to engineer a content ecosystem from the ground up?
 After all, airlines don’t build their own planes, they focus on selling tickets, moving people and flying.
 By investing in a platform of apps and tools which allow marketers to deploy content natively with minimal need for coding and without massive investment in per-platform solutions, you can free marketers to get back to… marketing.

-If you like our column, check our blog on the latest stats that shows the dominance of mobile and apps.
+If you like our article about agile mobile content, check our blog on the latest stats that shows the dominance of mobile and apps.